andrew/ultimate-awesome/README.md

 - [awesome-sca](https://github.com/hysnsec/awesome-sca) - A curated list of Software Component Analysis (SCA) books, courses - free and paid, videos, tools, and tutorials.
 - [Awesome-Misinfo-Video-Detection](https://github.com/ICTMCG/Awesome-Misinfo-Video-Detection) - A curated list of works related to Misinformation Video Detection, as a companion material for an ACM Multimedia 2023 survey.
 - [awesome_neuropixels](https://github.com/Julie-Fabre/awesome_neuropixels) - A curated list of awesome Neuropixels resources.
-- [awesome-playgrounds](https://github.com/marcosnils/awesome-playgrounds) - List of awesome playgrounds.
 - [awesome-drupal](https://github.com/mrsinguyen/awesome-drupal) - A curated list of amazingly awesome Drupal open source, resources and shiny things.
-- [montreal](https://github.com/opensourcecities/montreal) - A directory of companies, people, and projects that are Open Source and from Montréal.
 - [awesome-kong](https://github.com/posquit0/awesome-kong) - :sunglasses: A curated list of awesome resources for Kong API Gateway.
 - [Awesome-Fake-News-Detection](https://github.com/wangbing1416/Awesome-Fake-News-Detection) - An awesome paper list of fake news detection (FND) and rumor detection.
 - [awesome-video-domain-adaptation](https://github.com/xuyu0010/awesome-video-domain-adaptation) - A comprehensive collection of awesome research and other items about video domain adaptation.